 There are also a number of important provisions you should be aware of that may affect your tenancy.
 Our Managing Tenancies Policy explains each of these tenancy related changes in detail and the process associated with each process.
-A copy can be accessed HERE.
+More information can be found on our website HERE.